-The programme opens at the Cathedral with ‘Recipe for Peace’, a free drop-in family friendly event for all ages held on the Cathedral Green.
-It takes place on Saturday 21 September from 1.30 - 3.30pm and is a chance for everyone to discover recipes from all over the world shared by people who live in and around Chichester.
-Recipes and some ingredients will be available to take away, and the event will be followed by an Interfaith Thanksgiving in the Cathedral’s Lady Chapel at 4pm to which everyone is warmly invited.
-‘Recipe for Peace’ is a partnership project between Chichester Cathedral, the Quakers in Chichester, Friends Without Borders, Sanctuary in Chichester and UK Harvest.
+Live Better Together continues on Saturday 21 September, International Day of Peace, with ‘Recipe for Peace’, a free drop-in family friendly event for all ages held on the Cathedral Green from 1.30 - 3.30pm.
+It is a chance for everyone to discover recipes from all over the world shared by people who live in and around Chichester.
+The event will be followed by an Interfaith Thanksgiving in the Cathedral’s Lady Chapel at 4pm to which everyone is warmly invited.
 Alongside the scheduled events there will be a Prayer Station for Peace in the Cathedral where visitors are invited to light candles or offer prayers for peace, as well as a Peace and Reconciliation trail to explore.
+‘Recipe for Peace’ is a partnership project between Chichester Cathedral, the Quakers in Chichester, Sanctuary in Chichester, Friends Without Borders and UK Harvest.

 The programme of events continues on Tuesday 1 October with a Talk entitled ‘From Swords to Ploughshares: Conflict and Climate, Peace and Prosperity’.
 The Talk will examine the connection between conflict, climate and natural resources, and how prosperity could be assured for all.
 Dr Ruth Valerio, Global Advocacy and Influencing Director at Tearfund, will be speaking on this important topic that is such a significant feature of our world today.
 The talk runs from 6:30 - 7:30pm in Vicars’ Hall at the Cathedral.
 It is free to enter but booking essential at ticketsource.co.uk or from the Cathedral Shop.